-STRATEGY # Provide On-the-Job Tools Job aids and support resources make it easy for managers who lead from a distance to prepare, conduct, and debrief discussions with store management and store teams.
-Some examples of job aids from our Retail Multiunit Management-RMM program include Skill/DiSC® and Strategy Cards, My Plans, Taking Action, Virtual Coach, and app-based gamification and micro-learning follow-up via the Axonify Employee Knowledge Platform.
+Provide On-the-Job Tools

+Job aids and support resources make it easy for leaders who lead from a distance to prepare, conduct, and debrief discussions with store management and store teams.

+Some examples of job aids from our Retail Multiunit Leadership- RML program include Skill/DiSC® by Catalyst, Strategy Cards, My Plans, Taking Action, Virtual Coach, and app-based gamification and micro-learning follow-up via the Axonify Daily Reinforcement App.

-The more managers use the tools, the more these skills and processes become habit.
+The more leaders use the tools, the more these skills and processes become habit.

-3 Hold People Accountable
+Hold People Accountable

 By incorporating interpersonal skills and performance strategies from the training into job descriptions, performance reviews, and evaluation processes, you'll have a system for greater accountability and regular evaluation of skill use.

 Align performance systems with the interpersonal skills and behaviors you want to see.

 STRATEGY#

-4

 Measure for Continuous Improvement

 Establish baselines of performance and identify metrics so you can evaluate the success of the training and pinpoint gaps in performance that can be coached and reinforced for continuous improvement.

-"What gets measured gets improved." ► Tip: Establish baselines by individual and by district managers, then identify 3 KPI metrics you can measure and track on a weekly basis.
+"What gets measured gets improved."

+► Tip: Establish baselines by individual and by district managers, then identify 3 KPI metrics you can measure and track on a weekly basis.
-STRATEGY#

-5 Con Lead
+STRATEGY #

 Consider Coaching and Leadership Training

 Broadening the circle of who gets developed helps build the behavioral habits at a cultural level to withstand environmental pressures.
 And by developing stronger coaching and leadership skills, you'll be able to continuously improve performance over time, raising the bar for performance each year.